merely-useful/py-rse/index.md

 ### Exercise \@ref(bash-advanced-ex-match-subtract) {-}

-1. Yes: this returns `data/jane_eyre.txt`.
+1. Yes: This returns `data/jane_eyre.txt`.
 2. Maybe: This option may work on your computer, but may not behave consistently across all shells because expansion of the wildcard (`*e.txt`) may prevent piping from working correctly.
 We recommend enclosing `*e.txt` in quotation marks, as in answer 1.
-3. No: this searches the contents of files for lines matching "machine", rather than the file names.
+3. No: This searches the contents of files for lines matching "machine", rather than the file names.
 4. See above.

 ### Exercise \@ref(bash-advanced-ex-reading-find) {-}

-1. Find all files with a `.dat` extension recursively from the current directory
+1. Find all files with a `.dat` extension recursively from the current directory.
-2. Count the number of lines each of these files contains
+2. Count the number of lines each of these files contains.
-3. Sort the output from step 2. numerically
+3. Sort the output from step 2 numerically.

 ### Exercise \@ref(bash-advanced-ex-find-tests) {-}